Tanish0907/cc/Readme.md

       // First step: Initialize the CloudSim package.
 It should be called before
       // creating any entities.
       int num_user = 1; // number of cloud users
-      Calendar calendar = Calendar.getInstance(); // Calendar whose fields have been initialized with the current date
+      Calendar calendar = Calendar.getInstance(); // Calendar initialized with the current date and time boolean trace_flag = false; // trace events
-                                                  // and time.
-      boolean trace_flag = false; // trace events

       CloudSim.init(num_user, calendar, trace_flag);

       // Second step: Create Datacenters
       // Datacenters are the resource providers in CloudSim.
-We need at
-      // list one of them to run a CloudSim simulation
+We need at least one of them to run a simulation.

       // Third step: Create Broker
       DatacenterBroker broker = createBroker();